 • Microwave: Remove the plastic lid, cover with a microwave-safe lid and heat on high for 4-6 minutes, or until heated through.
 Stop and stir every 60 seconds to ensure even heating.
 Stop once heated through as to not overcook.

-Maple-Cured Boneless Half Ham
+Maple Sugar Cured Boneless Half Ham

 • 2-1/2 Hours before serving: Remove the ham from the refrigerator to allow to come to room temperature for even heating.